 - Date: Adds a date picker field on the SalesLoft Person.
 This means you can select a calendar date when updating the SalesLoft field.
 If the field is mapped to Salesforce, it can be mapped to similar date fields (aka date fields that mimic the date format mm/dd/yyyy).

 - Text: Add a text field to update Person information.
-If the field is mapped to Salesforce, whatever information that is entered in the text field will update to Salesforce.
+If the field is mapped to Salesforce, whatever information that is entered in the text field will update to your CRM.

-- Select the Salesforce Object you wish to map to (if applicable) .
+- Select the CRM Object you wish to map to (if applicable) .

 - Chose the sync direction, just as you did with the default fields above.